 Through the agreement signed with AMD the Company's RAMDisk software, branded as AMD under the name Radeon RAMDisk, as well as Dataram RAMDisk continues to see growing downloads and a much higher download to purchase conversion rate.
-We will be focusing on further developing RAMDisk products in fiscal 2014 as well as expanding our web presence in order to increase revenues and penetrate new markets.
-New developments could include new features and functions focused on specific market segments, which could further increase the Company's market share in the RAMDisk software market.
-Sales of RAMDisk for the fiscal years 2013, 2012 and 2011 were approximately \$114,000, \$22,000 and \$0, respectively.
-The Company believes that the functionalities incorporated into RAMDisk products and the bundling capabilities available with other AMD products could significantly increase RAMDisk sales in fiscal 2014.
+In the fiscal year ended April 30, 2014 we focused on further developing RAMDisk products and in the fiscal year ending April 30, 2015 we will be developing new caching software.
+Sales of RAMDisk for the fiscal years ending April 30, 2014, 2013 and 2012 were approximately \$211,000, \$114,000 and \$22,000, respectively.

-In the fourth quarter of fiscal 2013, the Company began shipping memory modules for the consumer market branded as AMD under the name Radeon.
+In the fourth quarter of the fiscal year ended April 30, 2013, the Company began shipping memory modules for the consumer market branded as AMD under the name Radeon.
 Consumer memory represents a synergistic market for Dataram when combined with our traditional server memory business.
 The common business elements to Dataram are technology, supply chain management and buying opportunities.
 Dataram entered into this market with a strong and growing partnership agreement with AMD.
 AMD's experience in this market, brand name and product direction could provide beneficial business opportunities for Dataram.
 The primary customers for these products are online retailers who sell to consumers via their web sites.
 Additionally we have and will continue to sell to distributors in other countries who in turn will sell to online retailers in their respective countries.
 There will be future opportunities to create bundled packaging and pricing to combine memory modules with Radeon RAMDisk and other products offered by AMD and others.
-In the first quarter of fiscal 2014, we expect to begin shipping Radeon server memory to the same online retailers.
-Sales in the fourth quarter of fiscal 2013 for consumer memory were \$153,000.
-This product initiative is in the infant stage and the Company is working to broaden the outlets through which these products are sold and increase the number of products offered throughout fiscal year 2014.
-Consumer memory is new for the Company, and the Company believes that beginning with the second quarter of FY 2014, consumer memory could begin to bring increased revenue to the Company.
+In the first quarter of the fiscal year ended April 30, 2014, we began shipping Radeon server memory to the same online retailers.
+Sales in the fiscal year ended April 30, 2014 for consumer memory were approximately \$1,302,000.
+This product initiative is it's early1 stage and the Company is working to broaden the outlets through which these products are sold and increase the number of products offered next year.